TronFortyTwo/qvbam/README.md

 ## Build

-Run build.sh to build the app.
+Run ./build.sh to build the app.

+If you have just changed the QML code, update it in the build directory without triggering a complete rebuild with ./build_qml.sh

 You need to have cmake and autoconf to successfully build. libasound-dev and libpulse-dev are needed for audio support.

-to build the ubuntu touch click package run pkg-click.sh after building.
+to build the ubuntu touch click package run ./pkg-click.sh after building.

 ## License